emilies03/To-Do-App/README.md

 To set up the virtual environment, press `Cmd/Ctrl + Shift + P` and select `Python: Select Interpreter`.
 Select the Python executable in the new `.venv` directory, which is `./.venv/Scripts/python.exe` on Windows.

-To run the tests, use the command `poetry run pytest tests` in the DevOps-Course-Starter directory.
+To run the tests (integration and unit), use the command `poetry run pytest tests` in the DevOps-Course-Starter directory.
 This will search the "tests" directory for files starting in `test_` or ending in `_test`.
 Inside those files, any function starting with `test_` will be considered a test.